davide5230/Data-Science/README.md

 # Data, AI & Automation Portfolio

-Welcome to my **Data Science portfolio**!
-This repository contains a collection of projects that demonstrate my skills in **Data Analysis, Machine Learning and Artificial Intelligence**.
-Each project is organized in its own folder and includes a detailed explanation, dataset (if public), code and results.
+A portfolio of practical projects across Data Analysis, Machine Learning, Business Analytics, AI and Automation.
+The projects evolve from exploratory analysis and predictive modeling toward AI-powered systems that combine deterministic data processing with intelligent interpretation and workflow automation.

 ---